Erotemic/ubelt/README.rst

     import ubelt as ub

-    ub.Cacher  # configuration based on-disk cachine
+    ub.Path  # inherits from pathlib.Path with quality of life improvements ub.Cacher  # configuration based on-disk cachine
-    ub.Path  # an extension of the pathlib.Path
-    ub.cmd  # combines the best of subprocess.Popen and os.system
-    ub.hash_data  # hash mutable python containers, useful with Cacher to config strings ub.repr2  # readable representations of nested data structures ub.download  # why is this not a one liner --- also see grabdata for the same thing, but builtin caching. ub.AutoDict  # one of the most useful tools in Perl, recursive default dicts of dicts ub.JobPool   # easy multi-threading / multi-procesing / or single-threaded processing ub.modname_to_modpath  # (works via static analysis)
+    ub.CacheStamp  # indirect caching with corruption detection ub.hash_data  # hash mutable python containers, useful with Cacher to config strings ub.cmd  # combines the best of subprocess.Popen and os.system ub.download  # download a file with a single command.
+Also see grabdata for the same thing, but caching from CacheStamp. ub.JobPool   # easy multi-threading / multi-procesing / or single-threaded processing ub.ProgIter  # a minimal progress iterator.
+It's single threaded, informative, and faster than tqdm. ub.dict_isect  # like set intersection, but with dictionaries ub.dict_union  # like set union, but with dictionaries ub.dict_diff  # like set diff, but with dictionaries ub.map_keys  # shorthand for ``dict(zip(map(func, d.keys()), d.values()))`` ub.map_vals  # shorthand for ``dict(zip(d.keys(), map(func, d.values())))`` ub.memoize  # like ``functools.cache``, but uses ub.hash_data if the args are not hashable. ub.repr2  # readable representations of nested data structures
-    ub.modpath_to_modname  # (works via static analysis)
-    ub.import_module_from_path  # (Unlike importlib, this does not break pytest) ub.import_module_from_name  # (Unlike importlib, this does not break pytest)

 But a better way might to objectively measure the frequency of usage and built